hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/skd/api/rest/AliexpressAffiliateOrderListRequest.md

 * **Exception Handling:**  Uses `pytest.raises` to test for `TypeError` when providing incorrect data types for the `port` and `domain` parameters.
 * **`with` statement:**   The `with pytest.raises` block ensures that the expected exception is correctly caught.
 * **`assert` statements:**  The assertions verify the correct values assigned to the attributes.
-* **Example Usage of All Parameters** A test now demonstrates setting all the optional parameters in the constructor.
+* **Example Usage of All Parameters** A test now demonStartes setting all the optional parameters in the constructor.

 This improved test suite is more robust and provides better coverage for the `AliexpressAffiliateOrderListRequest` class.
 Remember to install `pytest` if you haven't already: `pip install pytest`.
 Then run the tests from your terminal using `pytest`.
 If you have the file structure correctly, this should find and run the tests within the same directory.